How to Buy a Wetsuit for SUP and Kayaking

 SUP and kayaking are fun and popular water sports; so can’t say that we blame you for enjoying and participating in them.
 Maybe you’ve got all the gear needed for your stand up paddle board or a kayaking session, but you’re not sure what to wear.
-With the amount of wetsuit tops, bottoms, full wetsuits, rash guards and more that are on the market today, it makes shopping for a SUP and kayaking wetsuit overwhelming.
+With the number of wetsuit tops, bottoms, full wetsuits, rash guards and more that are on the market today, it makes shopping for a SUP and kayaking wetsuit overwhelming.

 As with most watersports, wetsuit thickness and water temperatures are key when it comes to finding the right wetsuit.
 Wetsuit thickness is measured in millimeters (ex: 3/2mm or 1mm) and it impacts the warmth of the wetsuit.
 Thinner neoprene means more flexibility and range of motion and is perfect for warm water temps while a thicker suit obviously has more neoprene with less range of motion and works for cool to cold water temps.